Dantown-Internship/backendtestapril25/README.md

 4. You can now explore all API endpoints with proper authentication.

+### What's included in the Postman collection:

+- Pre-configured requests for all API endpoints
+- Authentication flow with token management
+- Examples of request bodies for POST and PUT operations
+- Environment variables for easy configuration
+- Tests to validate responses
+- Documentation for each request with expected responses

 ## Background Jobs

 The application includes scheduled tasks for: